magemore/devenv/README.md

       @process_todo
         if $1 == done -> say

+ls
+  for ^ as f
+    process_todo if todo in f
+      if ^done ➜ say

+ls
+  for ^ as f
+    process_todo if todo in f
+      say if ^done

+ls
+  for ^ as f
+    process_todo if todo in f
+      say if done

+ls
+  for f
+    process_todo if todo in f
+      say if done

 or even use system scripts when they not conflict with defined functions defined function will override system and @ will use something like @/bin/bash
     @bash